CompLab-StonyBrook/mgproc/README.md

 Unexpected things may happen if the forest files are not well-formed.
 An incorrect `.linear` file may lead to obvious breakage or just an incorrectly computed index/outdex annotation without any warning messages.
 Always double- and triple-check that the linear order of leaf nodes is specified correctly!

-### File Names

-While batch processing has not been implemented yet, the plan is to simply collect all forest files in a given folder and filter out those that end in `.move.forest` or `.io.forest`.
-Each remaining file should be of the form `foo.tree.forest` and thus work with `tree_from_file()` as intended.
-Of course this strategy will fail whenever a tree specification file has been given a name that ends in `.move.forest`, e.g. `relative.clause.with.move.forest`.
-So avoid giving trees names that end in `.move.forest` or `.io.forest`.

 ### Memory Usage